UCLALibrary/festerize/README.md

     pytest

-Before committing, make sure you format all the Python source files:
+Before pushing, make sure you format all the Python source files:

     black *.py